Independent and Tutorial Schools

-The new tariff for K-12 schools established a rate of $2.41 per student per year for the years 2013 to 2015—a rate that will continue to apply until another tariff is set.
+The new tariff for K-12 schools established of less than $2.50 per student per year for the years 2013 and beyond.

 To learn how the tariff affects your coverage with Access Copyright, please contact us at 416-868-1620 (toll-free 1-800-893-5777) or email us.